What’s an epikoros?

-Now we can see that the three ways to lose your soul forever not only make sense, they are really re-statements of one principle:
+Now we can see that the four ways to lose your soul forever not only make sense, they are really re-statements of one principle:

 #1 Don’t question the authority of the rabbis because their authority is continuous with the Oral Torah and the Written Torah, which have Divine authority.
 Encroaching on their personal dignity impugns the truth of their sacred project.

 In short, the sages’ bravura performance in Cheilek achieves transcendent coherence.
 It’s a meta-text that defines even as it demonstrates the meaning of Torah, its continuity and ongoing elucidation on earth through the agency of rabbinical authority.

 The Route to Immortality is Paved by Rabbinic Intention